flokk.

 Tim Ho Wan (Sogo Causeway Bay branch)

 This Michelin-starred dim sum spot is genuinely affordable and kid-friendly, with baked BBQ pork buns that are worth every minute of the queue.
-Order the rice noodle rolls and turnip cake alongside th
+Order the rice noodle rolls and turnip cake alongside the famous buns for a full spread.

 food_and_drink